exoplatform/exo-documentation/docs/Manage-Space.rst

    -  Communication : Interpersonal communication where a space groups are involved in exchange of ideas, skills and interests.
    -  Team: A central destination for members of a team.

-   .. note:: By default, in the create space popup we will have the Community template as default value.
+   .. note:: The default template for new spaces is:  Community

 *Predefined Space templates*